Hints and Things does not use any 1st Party cookies - more information .

 How to use Internet Explorer

-The following article has been on site for a few years now during which time Internet Explorer has changed somewhat, however, although some of the symbols and icons may have changed, many of the basics still apply so I thought it was worthwhile leaving it on site.
+The following article has been on site for a few years now during which time Internet Explorer has not only changed somewhat but has also been superseded by other browsers such as Chrome, however, although some of the symbols and icons may have changed, many of the basics still apply so I thought it was worthwhile leaving it on site.

 Regular visitors to Hints and Things will know that the ethos of the site is to provide basic, simple but useful information on a variety of subjects.
 The use of computers is one of the subjects in question and, with this in mind, we have been very lucky in obtaining permission to reproduce some Course Notes supplied by Bear Computer Services Limited.